lambdaclass/poseidon_leo/README.md

 Poseidon implementation for Leo

-Setted up to be used in binary merkle trees
+Set up to be used in binary merkle trees
 ## Usage

 `leo run`